jaysaurus/Co.Koa/miniSite/documentation/Plugins.md

 ### Plugin Specification

-the boilerplate for a plugin is as below:
+Plugins are triggered **directly before** Co.Koa's built-in middleware.
+The boilerplate for a plugin is as below:

 ```javascript
 module.exports = {